 What is Class 9 Hazmat?

-Trucking is one of the backbones of commerce and industry, and the transport of hazardous materials is an integral component of this vast network.
-Yet, as a commercial truck driver, you must have a solid understanding of the many kinds of hazardous materials you may be tasked with transporting.
+Trucking is one of the backbones of commerce and industry, and transporting hazardous materials is an integral component of this vast network.
+Yet, as a commercial truck driver, you must have a solid understanding of the many dangerous materials you may be transporting.
 One of these

 categories is Class 9.
 So, what exactly is Class 9 Hazmat?